Banknote: History of counterfeiting and security measures

-When paper bank notes were first introduced in England, they resulted in a dramatic rise in counterfeiting.
+When paper banknotes were first introduced in England, they resulted in a dramatic rise in counterfeiting.
 The attempts by the Bank of England and the Royal Mint to stamp out currency crime led to new policing strategies, including the increased use of entrapment.

-The characteristics of banknotes, their materials and production techniques (as well as their development over history) are topics that are not usually thoroughly examined by historians, even though there are now a number of works detailing how bank notes were actually constructed.
+The characteristics of banknotes, their materials and production techniques (as well as their development over history) are topics that are not usually thoroughly examined by historians, even though there are now a number of works detailing how banknotes were actually constructed.
 This is mostly because historians tend to be more interested in a theoretical understanding of how money worked rather than how it was produced.
 The first great deterrent against counterfeiting was the death penalty for forgers, but this was not enough to stop the rise of counterfeiting.
-Over the 18th century, far fewer banknotes were circulating in England compared to the boom of bank notes in the 19th century; because of this, improved note-making techniques were not considered a compelling issue.
+Over the 18th century, far fewer banknotes were circulating in England compared to the boom of banknotes in the 19th century; because of this, improved note-making techniques were not considered a compelling issue.

 In the 18th century, banknotes were produced mainly by copper-plate engraving and printing, and they were single-sided.
 Note-making technologies remained largely unchanged during the 18th century.
-The first banknotes were produced by intaglio printing: this involved engraving a copper plate by hand and then covering it in ink to print the bank notes.
+The first banknotes were produced by intaglio printing: this involved engraving a copper plate by hand and then covering it in ink to print the banknotes.
 Only with this technique, at that time, could one force the paper into the lines of the engraving to make suitable banknotes.
 Another difficulty in counterfeiting banknotes was the paper, as the type of paper used for banknotes was rather different from the paper commercially available at that time.
 Despite this, some forgers successfully forged notes by dealing with and consulting paper makers, in order to make a similar kind of paper themselves.
 Furthermore, watermarked paper has also been used since banknotes first appeared; it involved the sewing of a thin wire frame into paper mould.
 Watermarks for notes were first used in 1697, by Rice Watkins, a Berkshire paper maker.
 Watermarks and special paper made it harder and more expensive to forge banknotes, since more complex and expensive paper-making machines were needed.